 A National Insurance number is a unique identifier that enables the HMRC to track the NIC payments made for all individuals.
 An employee from overseas, coming to work in the UK, will have to obtain a National Insurance (NI) number and notify Payroll as soon as they have it.
-You may have an NI number printed on the back of your Biometric Residence Permit (BRP).
-You do not need to apply for an NI number if you already have one, or one is printed on your BRP.
+You do not need to apply for an NI number if you already have one.